Why Add a Search Box to Your Website?

 Users who are seeking something specific are more likely to use the search bar as long as it is easy to find and straightforward to use.
 An efficient search tool can help consumers find the relevant content, no matter how long ago it was added or how much more there is now if your content is well-indexed.

 If your consumers' search leads them to a dead-end, your company can exploit the opportunity to showcase high-performing items as related suggestions.
-If a product is currently out of stock, providing links to comparable items is a good strategy to hold your users' attention.
+If a product is currently out of stock, providing links to comparable or comparable items is a good strategy to hold your users' attention.
 Otherwise, they'll probably quit your website and go somewhere else to do their business.

 In Summary